GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

     - Outputs (_Scene_ > _Globals_ > _Outputs_): Determines what kind of output image will be created by the renderer.
     - InteractiveAppleseedRender (_Appleseed_ > _InteractiveRender_): An instance of Appleseed's progressive renderer.

 3. Finally, create a Catalogue node (_Image_ > _Utility_ > _Catalogue_).
 This is an image node for listing and displaying a directory of images in the _Viewer_.
-By default, it points to the default output directory of your script's rendered images.
+By default, it points to the default output directory of your graph's rendered images.
 Place it next to the InteractiveAppleseedRender node.

     ![The render-related nodes](images/graphEditorRenderSettings.png "The render-related nodes")